cdktf/cdktf-provider-google/docs/osConfigOsPolicyAssignment.csharp.md

 - *Type:* string

-Required.

-The id of the resource with the following restrictions: * Must contain only lowercase letters, numbers, and hyphens. * Must start with a letter. * Must be between 1-63 characters. * Must end with a number or a letter. * Must be unique within the OS policy.
+The id of the resource with the following restrictions: Must contain only lowercase letters, numbers, and hyphens.

+Must start with a letter.
+Must be between 1-63 characters.
+Must end with a number or a letter.
+Must be unique within the OS policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/os_config_os_policy_assignment#id OsConfigOsPolicyAssignment#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.72.0/docs/resources/os_config_os_policy_assignment#id OsConfigOsPolicyAssignment#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.